EngYouniss/watches-world-project/README.md

 # 🕰️ Watches World Project

-**Watches World** is a web-based e-commerce platform designed for showcasing and selling various types of watches, including luxury, classic, sports, and smartwatches.
+**Watches World** is a web-based e-commerce platform designed for showcasing and selling various types of watches.
 The project aims to provide a smooth shopping experience with an elegant design and user-friendly interface.

 ## ✨ Features
 - 📌 **Simple and responsive design** – Works on all devices.